OCA/purchase-workflow/purchase_force_invoiced/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds the possibility for users to force the invoice status of the purchase orders to 'No Bill to Receive', even when not all the quantities, ordered or delivered, have been invoiced.
+This module adds the possibility for users to force the invoice status of the purchase orders to 'Fully Billed', even when not all the quantities, ordered or delivered, have been invoiced.

 This feature is useful in the following scenario: